Multi-Cloud with GraalVM: Building and Deploying Optimized Applications

 options at build time.

-This static native image is easy to deploy on a slim or distroless container, even a scratch container .
-A scratch container is a Docker official image , useful for building super minimal images.
+It is easy to deploy on a slim or distroless container, even a scratch container .
+A scratch container is a Docker official image , only 2MB in size, useful for building super minimal images.

 A separate Maven profile exists for this step: